• Skip to main content

 It takes a lot of time and dedication to create a new vegetable garden.
 But in the end, you will be rewarded for all of your hard work with beautiful vegetables for your family to enjoy.

-Pickling cucumbers in a white plastic colander in a stainless steel kitchen sink.
+Pickling cucumbers in white plastic strainer in stainless steel kitchen sink.

 I usually plant both pickling cucumbers and regular cucumbers.
 Pickling cucumbers have a thicker skin and are perfect for Homemade Pickles.
-The traditional cucumbers are perfect for salads and making an Asian Cucumber Salad.
+The traditional cucumbers are perfect for salads.
 Check out all the incredible heirloom seeds that Rare Seeds has to offer!

 Cherry tomatoes in a metal colander.